NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(B) can be delayed
 - 5B(6B) as boot
 - 5A
-    - Bounce hitbox made the first two frames
+    - Hitboxes appear one frame sooner
-    - Hilt appears on frame 3
+    - Hilt hitbox appears on active frame 3
-    - Bounce made untechable and a high
+    - Press/hold A on frame 27 makes the move an untechable bounce
+    - Non hold has more lift
+- 5A(A) uses 2A animation, but lifts
 - 5AAA follow ups changed
     - A does vanilla and is a hard knockdown
     - 2A does vanilla B follow up
     - B follow up changed to be a custom 8A teleport
 - 2B
+    - New sweep animation
     - Added as a sweep (Mizuki 2B)
-    - Has 2B(B) with B follow up
+- 2B(B)
+    - Can be done on whiff
+    - Changed to be 5B(B)
 - 2A can be Y cancelled
 - 2AA(A/2A) added
 - 6B
     - Turns back turned opponents around on hit
     - Hitbox improved
     - Hitbox added to forward knee
-    - Stagger
 - 6B(B)
     - Buffer can happen one frame sooner
     - (TODO: Faster recovery?)
 - 6A
     - Charge is faster
+    - On charge release has guard frames 1-4 (active 2-5)
+    - Has more lift
     - 1C breaks guard easier and hitstun increased
+    - 3C is a hard knockdown
     - Other charges do less guard damage
-    - 3C is a hard knockdown
+- 6A(A) has more lift
 - 4B does not stagger anymore (due to 6B change)
-- 4A window improved
+- 4A counter has been replaced with a full screen tracking teleport similar in function to Orochimaru.
+4A6 is possible
 - Act4A teleports and recovers quicker
 - 8B
     - Has less endlag
     - Transitions to A faster
     - More lift
     - Can transition on whiff
-- 8A can be canceled before the teleport
+- 8A has been replaced with an anti air/sub trap full moon slash
 - JB
     - Ground hit stuns longer
     - Is grabbable